Originally published: 24 March 2026

 š Related range: Construction Workwear

-Inspection and maintenance of height safety equipment
+Inspection and maintenance of working at height PPE

 Checks should include:

-- Signs of wear or damage
+- Signs of wear, cuts or damage

-- Fraying or cuts in straps
+- Fraying or deterioration in straps and webbing

-- Condition of connectors and fixings
+- Condition of connectors, hooks and adjustment points

-Training and correct usage
+Training and correct use

 This includes:

-- How to wear and adjust harnesses
+- How to wear and adjust harnesses properly

 - How to connect lanyards safely

-- Understanding anchor points
+- Understanding anchor points and attachment methods

-- Recognising damaged equipment
+- Recognising damaged or unsuitable equipment

 Managing working at height PPE across teams